CTOpenData/data-visualization-guidelines/docs/_accessibility/color/colorblind_friendly.md

 nav_order: 16
 ---

-# Choose colors that are accessible and colorblind friendly.
+# Choose colorblind friendly color palettes.

 When choosing a color palette for your data visualization, check that your color combinations are accessible to people with colorblindness (approximately 8% of men and 0.5% of women).
 Some common problematic color combinations include red/green, green/brown, green/blue, and blue/gray.